samlev/SHITLang/README.md

 What licence is it under?
 ---------
-I'm going to put it out there under the [Do what the fuck you want to public licence](http://www.wtfpl.net/).
+I'm going to put it out there under the ~~[Do what the fuck you want to public licence](http://www.wtfpl.net/)~~ [Do I Look Like I Give A Shit Public Licence](https://github.com/samlev/DILLIGASPL).
 Because I don't really care.
 You probably shouldn't be using this anywhere.